Offshore Real Estate Ownership

 Coming Into Compliance with the IRS and FBAR Reporting Requirements

-Do you own real estate or real property outside of the United States?
+Do you have offshore real estate ownership?
+Are you on the title of any real estate or real property outside of the United States?
 Are you a US taxpayer?
 If so, there are specific offshore real estate ownership reporting requirements you should be aware of, even if you have not earned any income from your property this year.
 Most offshore real property investments are held in a foreign trust or a foreign corporation.
 As such, these assets must be reported on IRS Form 8938, and in other locations of your US tax return.

 If you purchase or own offshore real estate or real property in your own name (versus in a corporate entity or trust) you may not be required to list that asset on IRS Form 8938.
 However, there are several complex rules relating to the valuation of the property, income generated, and the tax basis of the asset in the event of a sale.
 If a foreign bank account is opened for the acquisition of the property, or is utilized for income, expenses and related maintenance, and the balance exceeds $10,000 at any point in the calendar year, it will be necessary to disclose the account on your FBAR.